 Getting outdoors and fishing is a little different for everyone.
 Iowa’s many waterways are the perfect backdrop to ponder life’s biggest questions, or ignore them completely, all while reeling in a few keepers.

 Lakes, Ponds and Reservoirs

-Iowas’s lakes and ponds number in the thousands.
-Many are stocked and managed by the Iowa DNR, offering abundant fishing, especially of panfish like crappie and bluegill.
-Several lakes are fishing destination choices for muskie, northern pike and walleye.
+Many of Iowa’s thousands of lakes and ponds number are stocked and managed by the Iowa DNR, offering abundant fishing, especially of panfish like crappie and bluegill.
+Several lakes are fishing destinations for muskie, northern pike and walleye.

 Northeast Iowa is a regional destination for exceptional trout fishing.
-Both stocked and naturally occurring trout can be found in the breathtaking forests and streams of this part of the state.
+Find both stocked and naturally occurring trout in the breathtaking forests and streams of this part of the state.